rinward23/AstroEngine/README.md

 # >>> AUTO-GEN BEGIN: AE README Providers Addendum v1.2
 ### Optional providers & catalogs
-Use the helper script to install the complete optional stack, including the patched flatlib workflow that keeps `pyswisseph` at 2.10.3.2:
+The core package now installs the previously optional exporters, narrative, CLI, UI, and reporting stacks by default so Solar Fire derived datasets and rendering workflows work out of the box.
+Use the helper script to install the complete optional stack, including the patched flatlib workflow that keeps the mandatory `pyswisseph` runtime at 2.10.3.2:

 ```bash
 make install-optional